RSE-Sheffield/GPUComputing.github.io/education/intro_dl_sharc_dgx1/lab04.md

 ## Examining model parameters ##

-Similarly the `net.params` contain the parameters of the model.
+The parmeters `net.params` contain the weights and biases of the layers.
 To print our their dimension use the following code:

 ```
 for layer_name, param in net.params.items():